 Partner had, by the end of 2008, a total debt of 156 million KM, broken down into 10 outstanding short-term loans with local banks and 23 long-term loans from foreign social and development investors.
 While the overwhelming majority of these were market-rate loans, Partner also had subsidized loans, including a 6 million euro loan from a bilateral public funder.

-Some of the loans had just been disbursed when the crisis began to unfold, leading to a situation where Partner was that it could not lend out, and thus could not generate income, even as the interest due on the loans continued to accrue.
+Some of the loans had just been disbursed when the crisis began to unfold, leading to a situation where Partner was sitting on a pile of money that it could not lend out, and thus could not generate income, even as the interest due on the loans continued to accrue.

 To limit interest losses, especially on its more recent and expensive loans, Sinanović tried to give the money back, asking to prepay the loans ahead of schedule.
 However, this was not welcomed by all investors, and some needed to be persuaded to accept the money and terminate the contracts without penalties.
 This process included a meeting in April 2009 with lenders at the Microfinance Centre (MFC) conference in Belgrade, organized by a group of Bosnian MFIs, including Partner.
 Facing the reluctance of some investors to accept early loan prepayment, one of the Bosnian CEOs questioned if their behavior was consistent with social investing, which helped change investors’ minds.
 During the period of crisis, and in the following years, Partner’s short- and long-term debt fell significantly.
 By the end of 2011, its total debt was down 61 percent from its peak in 2008.

 Getting Ahead of Events